 We’ll never get tired of saying this: Don’t leave your funds on the exchange after you’ve paid for them.
 It’s much safer to store them in your digital wallet.

 How to trade Enjin – step-by-step guide

-If you want to trade rather than buy cryptocurrencies to own, you don’t really need to set up a wallet as you’ll only be speculating on the value.
+If you want to trade Enjin coin rather than buy ENJ to own, you don’t really need to set up a wallet as you’ll only be speculating on the value.

 Step 1.
 Find a broker

 There are plenty of reputable brokers offering cryptocurrency trading these days, so you won’t be hard pushed to find one that suits your needs, although it’s a good idea to try a couple out if you have the time.

 Some brokers are better for inexperienced traders just starting out and some are more suitable for experienced traders who have been in the game a while.
 Two of our favourite brokers right now are eToro and Plus500